AVEVA/AVEVA-Samples-PI-System/PI-System-Deployment-Samples/AWS/README.md

 #### Download and Stage the PI Vision Install Kit
 1. From the **Products** page on the OSIsoft [Customer Portal](https://my.osisoft.com), click on the product row for **PI Vision**.
-2. Select the  **ALL VERSIONS** tab to display the **PI Vision 2019** version of PI Vision.
+2. Select the  **ALL VERSIONS** tab to display the **PI Vision 2019 Patch 1** version of PI Vision.
-3. On the row corresponding to the **PI Vision 2019** version of the install kit, click **Download** to display the **License and Service Agreements** page.
+3. On the row corresponding to the **PI Vision 2019 Patch 1** version of the install kit, click **Download** to display the **License and Service Agreements** page.
 4. Agree to the **OSIsoft, LLC. (“OSIsoft”) Software License and Services Agreement** and click **Download**.
 5. When prompted to run or save the executable setup file, click **Save** and click **OK**.
 6. Upload your PI Vision installer into the `PIVision` folder.

 #### Download and Stage PI System Deployment Tests File
-1. Go to the OSIsoft GitHub repository for PI System Deployment Tests at this [page](https://github.com/osisoft/OSI-Samples-PI-System/tree/master/PI-System-Deployment-Tests).
+1. Go to the OSIsoft GitHub repository for PI System Deployment Samples at this [page](https://github.com/osisoft/OSI-Samples-PI-System).
-2. Click **Download as Zip** to download the contents of this GitHub repository onto your local machine as a zip file.
+2. Click **Clone or Download** and then **Download Zip** to download the contents of this GitHub repository onto your local machine as a zip file.
 The deployment samples will configure and run the deployment tests for your environment.
+3. Extract the **PI-System-Deployment-Tests** folder to your local machine.
+4. Create a new zip file from the PI-System-Deployment-Tests folder.
+The filename should be PI-System-Deployment-Tests.zip.
-3. Upload this zip file into the *SetupKitsFolderName* folder in your S3 bucket on the [Amazon Management Console](https://s3.console.aws.amazon.com/s3/).
+5. Upload this zip file into the *SetupKitsFolderName* folder in your S3 bucket on the [Amazon Management Console](https://s3.console.aws.amazon.com/s3/).

 #### Verify your S3 Bucket
 Verify that your bucket has a hierarchy with the files and folders matching the following: